 Setting lastmod to 1 will update last_modified_at timestamp of each cache on every cache item modification.
 Enable it if you want to track this value or if other features depend on it.
 This value will then be accessible via the stats socket.

 You can access the various cache in your instance or on remote instances by using the cache API.
 Currently the following functions are exposed (each language might name them a bit differently from the standard):

 If the language/platform calling the cache API differentiates between strings and bytes (like Python 3 and Java) you have to assume that keys are strings and values are bytes (or bytearray in the java way).
 Otherwise keys and values are both strings in no specific encoding, as internally the cache values and keys are simple binary blobs.

 The expires argument (default to 0 for disabled) is the number of seconds after the object is no more valid (and will be removed by the cache sweeper, see below)

 The cache argument is the so called “magic identifier”.
 Its syntax is cache[@node].

-So to operate on the cache “mycache” you can simply set it as “mycache”, while to operate on “yourcache” on the uWSGI server at 192.168.173.22 port 4040 the value will be firstname.lastname@example.org:4040.
+To operate on the local cache “mycache” you set it as “mycache”, while to operate on “yourcache” on the uWSGI server at 192.168.173.22 port 4040 the value will be firstname.lastname@example.org:4040.

+When at least one cache is configured and the master is enabled a thread named “the cache sweeper” is started.
 Its main purpose is deleting expired keys from the cache.
 So, if you want auto-expiring you need to enable the master.